 The Sarouk oriental design is still one of the most popular Persian rug designs and has been copied by other countries such as India, China, and Romania.

-Please feel free to call our office at 607-272-1566 if you have any questions about Sarouk oriental rug design or about any other rugs.
+Please feel free to call or text our office at 607-272-1566 if you have any questions about Sarouk oriental rugs or about any other rugs.
 Our staff is trained in oriental rug ID, cleaning, and repair.

 Our office is open from 8 to 5 Monday through Thursday, closing at 4:30 on Fridays.
-We are also open from 10 to 1 on the 1st and 3rd Saturdays of each month.
+We are also open from 10 to 1 on Saturdays.

 GIFT OF CLEAN!